 Because there are so many potential causes for your feet and ankles to swell, it’s not something you should try to treat on your own.
 While a simple stubbed toe may result in swelling and discomfort, for example, you also may have a blood clot that could put your life at risk.
 Diabetes, heart failure and other serious conditions also may result in swollen feet.
 Don’t take any chances.
-Visit your podiatrist at Premier Podiatry in Clifton, New Jersey.
+Visit our podiatrists at Premier Podiatry.
 Dr. Velimir Petkov can quickly diagnose the source of your swollen feet and recommend immediate treatment.

 Swollen feet and ankles happen occasionally to everyone.
 Long periods of standing or walking can cause overused tissues to swell and throb.
 You can usually relieve this discomfort with rest and by elevating your feet to enable the flow of blood and fluid back to your heart.
 But long-term swelling of your feet and ankles, called edema, may indicate a more serious underlying condition.